LeafCommunity/TextChain/README.md

 ```
 </details>

 When shading this library, please remember to **relocate** the packages so other projects may use it without conflict.
 This library also utilizes nullness annotations, which may be undesirable in a shaded uber-jar.
-To exclude them, check the spoiler below.
+To exclude them, check the example below.

 <details>
 <summary><b>Example:</b> maven shade configuration</summary>